Coalgebraic Semantics for Nominal Automata: Preliminaries

 \subsection{Nominal Automata}

 In this section, we recall two notions of nominal automata earlier introduced in the literature: non-deterministic orbit-finite automata (NOFAs)~\cite{BojanczykEA14} and regular non-deterministic nominal automata (RNNAs)~\cite{SchroderEA17}.
-The former accept \emph{data languages} (consisting of finite words over an infinite alphabet) while the latter accept \emph{bar languages} (consisting of finite words with , taken modulo $\alpha$-equivalence).
+The former accept \emph{data languages} (consisting of finite words over an infinite alphabet) while the latter accept \emph{bar languages} (consisting of finite words formed by ordinary letters and name binding ones, taken modulo $\alpha$-equivalence).

 \begin{notheorembrackets} \begin{defn}[\cite{BojanczykEA14}] (1)~A \emph{NOFA} $A=(Q,R,F)$ is given by an orbit-finite nominal set $Q$ of \emph{states}, an equivariant relation $R\seq Q\times \names \times Q$ specifying \emph{transitions}, and an equivariant set $F\seq Q$ of \emph{final states}.
 We write $q \xra{a} q'$ in lieu of $(q,a,q') \in R$.